LabSilver/Tutorials/Rosetta/README.md

 </p></details>

 ## Rosetta
-Skip to a specific protocol if you want to:
+Skip to a specific protocol:
 * Predict a protein structure from scratch
 * Predict a protein strucure from homology
 * Predict orientations of a protein-protein complex